Skip to main content

 CTDL relies on linked data to facilitate semantic interoperability as an approach to combining data about things from different sources, particularly among the vocabularies used to define credentials, competencies, jobs, tasks, etc.

 The CTDL family of specifications is built on the principles of the Resource Description Framework (RDF) approach to describing resources.
 As such, CTDL allows for a linked data approach to combining information about resources from different sources, the use of CTDL with terms from other RDF specifications and expressing the relationship between terms in CTDL to similar terms in other specifications.
 In some cases, CTDL has been designed in the expectation that there will be future integration.
 In some cases, a standards development organization (e.g., IEEE) may overlap with CTDL.
-If a data conflict arises, choose the solution that uses the standards development organization.
+If a data conflict arises, choose the solution using the standards development organization.

 The W3C Recommendation on Verifiable Credentials (W3C-VC) is complementary to CTDL in that the W3V VC data model allows the expression of the information needed to appraise and validate a credential held by an individual.
 The Recommendation also describes how such data can be made tamper-evident and can be shared within a distributed credentialing ecosystem.
-The terms in the data model alone do not allow for much information about the nature of the credential, which is deliberately left as broad as possible, however for those credentials that relate to educational or occupational achievements CTDL can be used to fill in the details.
+The terms in the data model alone do not allow for much information about the nature of the credential, which is deliberately left as broad as possible, however for those credentials relating to educational or occupational achievements CTDL can be used to fill in the details.

 In the future, CTDL may include integration to other standards, such as IEEE’s SCD and define pathways to competency frameworks.
 Currently, CTDL leverages its own rules that are specific to competencies and competency frameworks, but these are not recommended at this time.